Reading time: Less than 3 Minutes

 - Product & service enhancements:

-You can discover valuable feedback in terms of design and functionality by surveying your consumers.
+You can discover valuable feedback in terms of design and functionality by gathering customer feedback.
 You can ask questions to tap into customer needs and then tailor or create new products/services that your customers want.
 Asking product specific questions will allow you to gather feedback to spot trends, which can give you a competitive advantage.

 - Customer data: